FrankBeatrice/portfolio/README.md

-# Portfolio:This is the Portfolio of Frank Beatrice
+# Portfolio: This is the Portfolio of Frank Beatrice

 # Software Developer | Tech enthusiast | Hardware Hacker